 Because you cannot really predict how a John Doe lawsuit will unfold until you get started, it is tough to put a definite figure on the cost.
 However, we can give you an estimate.

 There are many aspects of John Doe lawsuits that are no different than regular lawsuits and litigation costs.
-So I strongly recommend reading our post about the cost of defamation lawsuits (without a John Doe defendant) and our firm’s cost information page for more information, as well as checking out our video below, where we walk you though how much the average defamation lawsuit costs & the factors that can increase or decrease the total dollar amount.
+We strongly recommend reading our post about the cost of defamation lawsuits (without a John Doe defendant) and our firm’s cost information page for more information, as well as checking out our video below, where we walk you though how much the average defamation lawsuit costs & the factors that can increase or decrease the total dollar amount.

 For starters, at Minc Law, we generally ask for a $7,500 retainer fee for most litigation matters.
 In exceptional cases, this number could be higher depending on the factors involved in your case.
 For example, if you need to file a lawsuit against multiple online perpetrators, this could lead to a higher retainer fee.
 However, the number is generally $7,500.

 We generally look at John Doe lawsuits in two phases.
 The first phase is when the investigation efforts take place.
 This is where we send out subpoenas and attempt to identify the John Doe Defendant and we are providing online investigation services.
-The second phase happens after the identification of the defendant occurs (or doesn’t).
+The second phase happens after the identification of the defendant occurs (or does not).

 For the first phase, costs typically run between $12,000 and $20,000 depending on the jurisdiction and other factors discussed above.
 In cases that involve less content, less pushback or objections from platforms where content is posted, and smaller local counsel fees, this amount can be less.